Ew! My Books Smell of Mildew

 As I stood on my tiptoes, checking the upper shelves in the attic for boxes, I stumbled across a heavy cardboard box full of old books I once enjoyed as a child.
 Inside there were a tattered paperback copy of A Wrinkle in Time, a hardback of Alex Dumas’ The Count of Monte Cristo, and the first Harry Potter book to name a few.
 And while I smiled at the memories each tale had to offer, I noticed the unknown torture my books had been suffering all those years in storage: Monte Cristo’s binding was stiff, the paperback smelled of mildew, and Harry Potter’s pages stuck grossly together.
 I asked myself, how did this happen?
+After doing a bit of searching on the Internet, ranging from eHow and the Library of Congress website, I can offer these few do’s and don’ts of book storage: Do's

 - If you can, store books in an air-conditioned or cool space.
 Experts suggest 60 to 65 degrees Fahrenheit is ideal.
 Search StorageFront by criteria and filter for air-conditioned storage units.